netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_settings_module.rst

         *(str)*
       -
       - String that is prepended to all encrypted cookie values.

+        Minimum length =  1
     * - defaultprofile

         *(str)*
       -
       - Profile to use when a connection does not match any policy.
-Default setting is APPFW_BYPASS, which unmatched connections back to the NetScaler appliance without attempting to filter them further.
+Default setting is APPFW_BYPASS, which unmatched connections back to the Citrix ADC without attempting to filter them further.

+        Minimum length =  1
     * - entitydecoding

         *(bool)*